 Talk to your Teen

 If you find they are feeling anxious or depressed, ask them about how you can best help so things can improve.
 Whether it means eliminating stressors, like turning off a TV always broadcasting bad news, getting melatonin to help with sleep, or seeing a therapist, let them know they have options so they can feel and be their best.

-If you and/or your teen believe that talking to someone could help, one of our adolescent counselors and teen therapists at Health and Healing Therapy would be happy to work with you and your family.
+If you and/or your teen believe that talking to someone could help, one of our counselors who specialize in teen and adolescent issues at Health and Healing Therapy would be happy to work with you and your family.
 You can reach out by calling or completing our online form.

 Also, know that your adolescent’s “best” right now may look different from before, as might yours and the “bests” of those around you.
 Try your best to be patient with your teen, and hold onto realizing they are doing their best, as we all are.
 Prioritize and remember that other things can and may need to wait until your teen is feeling better.